-Two-Year ROTC Program: This course of study is intended for junior level students who were unable to enroll in ROTC during their first two academic years.
-The two-year program substitutes a six-week basic camp at Fort Knox, Kentucky, for the 100- and 200-level courses.
-The remainder of the course is the same as the four-year program.
-Pay for students while attending basic camp is approximately \$600, plus travel expenses.
+Two-Year ROTC Program: This program option is designed for junior and sophomore level students who were unable to enroll in ROTC during their first two academic years.
+The two-year program substitutes a six-week Army orientation program at Fort Knox, Kentucky, for the MIL 100- and 200-level courses.
+This orientation is designed for sophomores with no prior military training.
+Students should attend between their sophomore and junior years.